lchigami/RabbitVCS-Extensions/README.md

 RabbitVCS-Extensions
 ====================

-RabbitVCS Extensions written in Python to be used to some file managers
+RabbitVCS Extensions written in Python to be used with some file managers

 To use these extensions, make sure you have installed the python modules for your file manager: